bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 [reduced motion section of our accessibility documentation](/docs/reference/accessibility) for additional details.

-When disablding the slid transition, the fade transiton of the [optional backdrop](#backdrop) will also be disabled.
+When disabling the slid transition, the fade transition of the [optional backdrop](#backdrop) will also be disabled.

 ### Z-index